aws-samples/eks-workshop/content/beginner/115_sg-per-pod/50_deploy.md

 ### Red Pod

-We will deploy the red pod and verify that it was unable to connect to RDS.
+We will deploy the red pod and verify that it's unable to connect to the database.

-Just like for the green pod, the container will try to connect to the database and will run `select * from welcome;` loop and output the result to _STDOUT_.
+Just like for the green pod, the container will try to:

+* Connect to the database and will output to _STDOUT_ the content of a table.
+* If the database failed, the error message will also be outputted to _STDOUT_.

 ```bash
 kubectl -n sg-per-pod apply -f ~/environment/sg-per-pod/red-pod.yaml